xiangzhennan/shitcode-web/portfolio/Background/README.md

 </br>

 <a name="_3"></a>
-## 3. Definition, scope and challenge of the problem
+## 3. Definition and challenge of the problem

 <a name="_3.1"></a>
 ### - Problem definition & challenge